chieduegbumokei/ui-library/README.md

 ## Usage

-To start using Your UI Library Name components, import them into your project:
+To start using CJE UI Library components, import them into your project:

 ## License